-The former Unitarian Chapel (also known as the Welsh Baptist Chapel) on Upper Brook Street, Manchester, is a Grade II* listed chapel.
-It was built by Sir Charles Barry, an architect made famous for designing the Palace of Westminster.
+The former Unitarian Chapel (also known as the Welsh Baptist Chapel) on Upper Brook Street, Manchester, is a Grade II* listed building designed by Sir Charles Barry, an architect made famous for designing the Palace of Westminster.

 Sadly, over time, the building had deteriorated and in 2006 it was partially demolished due to safety concerns.
 It was then listed on Historic England’s 'Heritage At Risk' register and had also been named as one of the most threatened historic buildings in the country by the Victorian Society.

 A Statement of Significance was produced to accompany the listed building consent application and the separate planning application for the amendments to the new build element of the project.

 The document explained why people value the heritage, and why it is has received its statutory protection, by exploring key areas of heritage value.
 It also addressed the design proposals within the context of the building’s heritage.

 Buttress was appointed by developer CZero to bring the chapel back into functional, sustainable use by providing quality, private residential apartments within its existing structures.